 To try this productivity hack at home: Consolidate a list of all the tasks you need to complete tomorrow.
 Then, lay out a schedule for your day—by the hour or by the 15 minute mark, depending on your needs—allocating a specific time block for when you’ll tackle each task on your list.
 Consider setting timers for yourself at the end of each time box period to help yourself stay accountable.

 There are 24 hours in a day—that’s it!
-Which means you simply can’t accomplish everything, no matter how hard you try.
+This means you simply can’t accomplish everything, no matter how hard you try.
 As Oprah famously said, “You can have it all.
-Just not all at once,” and this sentiment rings true for your productivity levels, too.
-We have limited amounts of time, energy and attention each day, so no matter how productive you are and how many of these efficiency tips you master, you’ll have to learn to turn down invites and opportunities if they aren’t important enough or don’t serve you.
-You might even decide that your to-do list item, “Digitize grandma’s photo albums” will never actually get done and cross it off your list, rather than keeping it on and letting it stress you out.
+Just not all at once.”
+This sentiment rings true for your productivity levels, too.
+We have limited amounts of time, energy, and attention each day, so no matter how productive you are and how many of these efficiency tips you master, you’ll have to learn to turn down invites and opportunities if they aren’t important enough or don’t serve you.
+You might even decide that your to-do list item, “Digitize Grandma’s photo albums,” will never actually get done and cross it off your list, rather than keeping it on the list and letting it stress you out.